-I grew up around dance, music and theatre; with my mother putting on shows and teaching ballet, tap and modern to children and adults of all ages and ability since before I was born.
-Although I also played rugby, football and cricket and was encouraged to follow a career in anything I liked, I decided from a young age to dance, play music and become a performer like my mother before me.
-I have always been happiest when on stage and entertaining others!
+I grew up surrounded by dance, music and drama; with my mother putting on shows and teaching ballet, tap and modern to children and adults of all ages and ability since before I was born.
+Although I also played rugby, football and cricket and was encouraged by my family to follow a career in anything I liked, I decided from a young age that performing was for me.
+I have always been happiest when on stage and entertaining others.

 Do you remember a moment when you decided or realised that you wanted to be a professional dancer?

 Turning 12 and in an all-boys school, I was faced with a choice between choosing one very clear pathway of education towards becoming a business man or lawyer in the city, or a completely uncertain and unknown path towards becoming a stage performer.
 In the type of education system I was in at the time, even at such a young age anything other than good exam results and a clear career choice was frowned upon, and there would be no room for any 'distractions', as my head teacher at the time once told me.
 And so, the next day I applied for an audition at what was then known as the Arts Educational School Tring Park, and was accepted a week later.

 Describe something about your dancing that has changed since joining Scottish Ballet.
 What caused this change?